-Documentation for all spill incidents will be kept on file and sent to the MOE, as required.
+Documentation for all spill incidents will be kept on file and sent to the Ministry of the Environment, as required.
 Documentation will include date of incident, date of reporting, name of reporter, description of the incident, cause of the incident, type and amount spilled, actions taken, disposal of contaminated material, communications to outside groups and internal personnel and follow-up required.